luxonauta/luxacss/README.md

 Copyright (c) 2020 [Lucas de França](https://github.com/luxonauta).
 Code released under [the MIT license](https://github.com/luxonauta/luxa/blob/master/LICENSE).

-English is not my native language, if there are any grammatical errors, please feel free to correct me, I will be very grateful!
+English is not my native language; if there are any grammatical errors, please feel free to correct me; I will be very grateful!